 A large body of research is demonstrating that spending time in nature has numerous health benefits including stress reduction, improved mood and an increased sense of meaning.
-I personally have always felt healing and balance in nature so I am excited to launch a new group this summer:
+I have always found solace and healing in nature so I was excited to offer the Gaia Girls Hiking Group in the summer of 2017.
+Please check back in the spring for future offerings.

 Gaia is the personification of the Earth.
 In this group we will draw from the healing and restorative powers of nature to reduce stress, improve mood, and align body, mind & soul.
 In addition to non-strenuous hiking in nature the group will include: Mindfulness and guided meditation, experiential activities designed to build insight for overcoming obstacles, expressive arts and journaling, some basic yoga poses and learning yogic breathing techniques, and equine guided learning.